 All over the world we hear about a housing problem at the moment.
 Whether it is in the developing world, where the vast majority of the populations live in some type of shanty town, or whether in the developed world where increasingly the gap between the richest and the rest is growing wider everyday and homelessness and bad quality housing are causing growing social problems.

-This situation is made worse by the fact that the potential for most people to find state-administered housing is reduced by a lack of government funds and the will to change the situation; meanwhile the cost of a mortgage is totally beyond the average worker as wages are driven down by the effects of globalization.
+This situation is made worse by the fact that the potential for most people to find state-administered housing is reduced by a lack of government funds and the will to change the situation; meanwhile the cost of a mortgage is totally beyond the average worker as wages are driven down by the effects of globalisation.

 In the current state of our economic system, as fewer people borrow money, there is less of it in circulation and we pass from boom to recession to the last stage of the game, which is called deflation.
 This condition occurs when the price of manufacture of goods becomes greater than the customer can afford, making it impossible to pay for anything.
 This is certainly the case with housing at the moment.